ibraheem-moosa/explainxkcdbot/README.md

 4. Click **create app**
 5. You will be given a `client_id` and a `client_secret`.
 Keep them confidential.

-### How to run it
+### How to run it-
-1. Clone or download (and extract) this repository and navigate to it's directory
+1. Clone or download (and extract) this repository and navigate to its directory
 2. Create a file named *praw.ini* with it's contents as:
     ```
     [explainbot]